AntJanus/WebDevelopment.META/Book/2-Learning/0-z-html-css.md

 ----
 content:

 First and foremost, you need to learn HTML and CSS.
 That's a given.
 At least the basics.
 You're good to go in under a week to start learning about a programming language, seriously.
-One week.
+One week, probably less.
+I've met people who can pick it up in less than a day.

 Here's what HTML looks like: